 I agree Our site saves small pieces of text information (cookies) on your device in order to deliver better content and for statistical purposes.
 You can disable the usage of cookies by changing the settings of your browser.
 By browsing our website without changing the browser settings you grant us permission to store that information on your device.

 3,3?-diaminobenzidine-tetrahydrochloride-dihydrate (DAB) was used as a chromogen, for detecting the antigen-antibody complex.
 It is one of the most potent marker being used in immunochemistry, mostly at the electron and light microscope levels.
 It is used as a histological stain for peroxidase activity.
 Reaction between 3,3'-Diaminobenzidine and peroxidase forms a visible insoluble product.
 This approach has been used to assay activity of glutamate decarboxylase in rat cerebellar sections and to detect horseradish peroxidase presence on cultured cell surfaces.

 Roschzttardtz, H.; Grillet, L.; Isaure, M.-P.; Conejero, G.; Ortega, R.; Curie, C.; Mari, S. The Plant Cell Nucleolus as a Hot Spot for Iron.
 The Journal of Biological Chemistry .
 2011, 286, (32), 27863-27866.

 JK Stille.; JR Williamson.
 Polyquinoxalines.
 Journal of Polymer Science Part A 1964, 2, (9), 3867-3875.

 Causes skin irritation.
-Causes serious eye irritation.
-Suspected of causing cancer.
+Causes eye irritation.
 May cause respiratory irritation.
+Suspected of causing genetic defects.
+May cause cancer.